-TSB boss to give up bonus amid IT mess
+TSB boss gives up £2m bonus amid IT mess

 - The IT work was not rushed through owing to financial incentives

-- Testing before the switch were "misleading" as they did not foresee the problems with the system's capacity
+- Tests before the switch were "misleading" as they did not foresee the problems with the system's capacity

 - A law firm has been called in to carry out an independent review of the saga

-- Waiting times on phones was "very, very poor".
+- Waiting times on phones was "very, very poor"

+Mr Pester said that the "accessibility" problems for customers would "not be simple to fix".
+He admitted that only just over half of complaints had been "acknowledged".

+Nicky Morgan, who chairs the committee, said: "What we are hearing is the most staggering example of a chief executive who seems unwilling to realise the scale of the problems that are being faced."

 'Stressed and disappointed'